amandapada/agri-esg-dashboard/README.md

-Got you — here is the **FULL, clean, investor-ready README.md exactly as you should paste it into GitHub**.

-No placeholders.
-No missing parts.
-Just copy–paste this **entire block** into your `README.md` file.

----

 # 🌱 AgriESG — AI-Driven ESG Scoring for Farmers & Agribusinesses

 AgriESG is a sustainability intelligence platform that enables farmers, cooperatives, and agribusiness organisations to measure, understand, and improve their Environmental, Social, and Governance (ESG) performance.